-LENGTH: 8.7mi / 14.0km ELEVATION CHANGE: 300ft / 91.4m
+LENGTH: 8.7mi / 14.0km ELEVATION CHANGE: 300ft / 91.4m DIFFICULTY: Moderate USE: Hiking, biking, horseback riding

-DIFFICULTY: ■ Moderate

 When the McDowell Sonoran Preserve was established in 1995, the intent was to protect a beautiful swath of desert and enhance the quality of life for Scottsdale residents and visitors alike.
 Mission accomplished.
 Within the 30,580 acres sheltered by the preserve, you'll find incredible scenery, a network of trails and more than a few surprises.